doctorsrn/BigChuang-Project/README.md

 # BigChuang-Project
-Use STM32 MCU to  encoder GPS data and communicate with Android Phone by Bluetooth module.
+Use STM32 MCU to  decoder GPS data and communicate with Android Phone by Bluetooth module.